 Making knowledge sharing a part of company culture starts with leaders.
 They need to show up and connect with more junior employees.
 They’ll share their tips and advice to help them grow their career and then, in turn, those employees will do the same with one another.

 This is mentorship–to learn more about introducing mentorship into your organization connect with us.
-We at Together are experts in helping organizations like Heineken, Airbnb, Randstad and other large companies run effective mentoring programs using our software.
+We at Together are experts in helping organizations like Heineken, Randstad, and other large companies run effective mentoring programs using our software.
 Check out our guides on starting formal mentoring or peer learning programs to learn more about enabling knowledge sharing in your teams.